Skip to main content

 • Donna will cover Michelle’s leadership release every Wednesday and CRT once a fortnight.
 She will also teach in Christina’s class every Thursday.

-• Amy will cover Tessa’s CRT once a fortnight.
+• Alison Craven will cover Tessa’s CRT once a fortnight.

-• Karen will cover Thomas’ CRT once a fortnight.
+• Julie Rogers will cover Thomas’ CRT once a fortnight.

 • Kathy will support Elise and Bronwyn during their release time.